satorg/url-shortener-webapp/README.md

     $ sbt run

+3. To run tests use:

+    $ sbt test

 The PlayFramework is used because it is the industry-standard for creating web applications with Scala.

 By default, the application uses H2 in-memory database, so no external dependencies are required to run the application.